Bodywork

 What types of sessions do you offer?

 I do in person marma treatments where you lay down and get all your points pressed, it's like a nervous system reboot.
 I do consultations online around diet and lifestyle practices where we really get into more of what is going on with your whole system.
+I also offer somatic tracking sessions online to regulate the nervous system.

 How do you help people with their systems?